 What is Colostrum And When Do You Make It?

 Just because your milk hasn’t ‘come in’ doesn’t mean that you aren’t producing anything for your baby.
+In fact, your body started making milk at 16 weeks, and you can even start expressing colostrum to have on hand for your baby at 37 weeks.
 Before your milk comes in, you will create colostrum, which is a thick golden color and full of nutrients.

 Colostrum is the first form of milk your body produces.
 Your mammary glads make it in late pregnancy and the first few days after giving birth.
 It is often golden or yellow colored, but some women do produce white colostrum.
 Colostrum is full of nutrients such as protein, salts, fats, and vitamins.
 It also has high levels of antibodies that help keep your baby healthy.

 Your body will only produce a few teaspoons of colostrum a day.
 But keep in mind that at birth, your baby’s stomach is only the size of a small shooter marble.
 It will grow every day, as will the amount of milk you produce if you are nursing frequently.